-ACTION SITUATION retard spread of its effects. the spread of re-release or to mitigate.
-Removal of contaminated soils from drainage or other areas Where removal will reduce the spread of contamination Removal of bulk containers that hold hazardous substances Where it will reduce the likelihood of spillage, leakage, exposure to humans, animals or food chain, or fire or explosion Provision of alternative water supply Where it will reduce the likelihood of exposure of humans or animals to contaminated water
+ACTION SITUATION

+retard spread of its effects. the spread of re-release or to mitigate.

+Removal of contaminated soils from Where removal will reduce the spread of

+drainage or other areas contamination

+Removal of bulk containers that hold Where it will reduce the likelihood of

+hazardous substances spillage, leakage, exposure to humans,

+animals or food chain, or fire or

+explosion

+Provision of alternative water supply Where it will reduce the likelihood of

+exposure of humans or animals to

+contaminated water